vibe-view: interactive viewer

 reaction.path has the same binary layout as trajectory but additionally renders waypoint markers (reactant / TS / intermediate / product) on the timeline.

 Rendering (Increment B).
 When a v2 periodic reaction.path is activated, vibe-view draws the unit-cell wireframe in the 3D scene (the same parallelepiped style the structure renderer uses) and wraps every frame’s atom positions into the central cell along the first dim lattice vectors.
-For a slab (dim=2) that means a + b are wrapped while the vacuum direction c stays open — an adsorbate that climbs above the surface keeps climbing in the scene instead of jumping back to the bottom of the cell.
-The wrap is naive modulo-1 on fractional coords; frame-to-frame continuity is not anchored across cell crossings (atoms can flip from one boundary to the opposite mid-animation in pathological cases — chemistry NEBs typically stay within the central cell, so this is rare in practice).
+For a slab (dim=2) that means a + b are wrapped while the non-physical direction c stays open, an adsorbate that climbs above the surface keeps climbing in the scene instead of jumping back to the bottom of the cell.
+The wrap is naive modulo-1 on fractional coords; frame-to-frame continuity is not anchored across cell crossings (atoms can flip from one boundary to the opposite mid-animation in pathological cases, chemistry NEBs typically stay within the central cell, so this is rare in practice).
 Variable-cell paths ([n_frames, 3, 3] lattices) re-emit the box per frame, so the cell animates with the geometry.

 vibrations